Carbon, Energy and Business Travel

 - Ensure that 80% of renewable energy procurement is from long-term, impactful agreements, such as power purchase agreements or on-site generation

 - Establish a green traveler program for Goldman Sachs employees to minimize the environmental impact of business travel

-In 2019, we maintained our carbon neutral commitment through the implementation of our Carbon Reduction Framework, which prioritizes energy reduction initiatives across our facilities, followed by the procurement of renewable electricity (through Green-E certified Renewable Energy Certificates and Guarantees of Origin) and high-quality certified carbon offsets that support the growth of low carbon markets where we operate.
-In doing so, we continue to explore the evolving marketplace of green power purchases and carbon offsets.
+In 2020, we maintained our carbon neutral commitment through the implementation of our Carbon Reduction Framework, which prioritizes energy reduction initiatives across our facilities, followed by the procurement of renewable electricity and high-quality certified carbon offsets that support the growth of low carbon markets where we operate.
 We take a measured approach to build a portfolio of diverse assets balancing cost with:

 - Third-party verification and accounting integrity